Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 ContentView(endToEndStreamProvider: EndToEndStreamProvider())

 ```
-You can see that we are trying to start `ExtensionProvider` as it is started in the extension's `main()` function, but without the parts we have no access to.
+You can see that we are trying to start `ExtensionProvider` as it is started in the extension's `main()` function, but attempting to substitute for the parts we have no access to.

 In the navigator, select the files `Clean.jpg`, `Dirty.jpg`, `NotificationName.swift`, and `ExtensionProvider.swift` and add them to the new target:
 ___